Camp Alamance |

 (1862 - 1865), Hamilton

-A Confederate fort on the Roanoke River which claims to have the best preserved star-shaped earthworks east of the Mississippi River.
+A Confederate fort on the Roanoke River at Rainbow Banks, which may be one of the best preserved star-shaped earthworks east of the Mississippi River.
 It kept Union gunboats from continuing up the river to the CSA shipyards at Edward's Ferry (north of Scotland Neck) and at Halifax during July 1862.
 It was evacuated at the end of the war.
 The restoration efforts hope to make this the only earthwork fort in the South to have all original guns in place (10 were found in the river - only one is missing).
 Earthworks (still remain) were built nearby several months prior to the fort's construction, but were deemed inadequate.
+State marker located on NC 125 south of town at Fort Branch Road.

 CSA Camp Baker (2), Camp Pender, and Camp Vance (6) were located nearby.